‘Teen Mom OG’ Star Amber Portwood Posts Ultrasound Picture On Instagram

 With the photo, Amber included a red heart emoji and no other words other than the hashtag “link in bio.”
 That likely tipped off fans that the ultrasound photo wasn’t an announcement on Amber’s part.
 Rather, the post linked to an article about celebrities who are currently pregnant.
 None of the Teen Mom stars are currently on the list, though.

-The mom-of-two was arrested in back in July for domestic battery.
+The mom-of-two was arrested back in July for domestic battery.
 Allegedly, an incident occurred between Amber and her live-in boyfriend Andrew Glennon.
 The two share a son together, James.
 Since the incident, Amber and Andrew have been living apart.
 At the end of the month, Amber is due to appear back in court for the July incident.

 Amber was originally introduced to fans on her Season 1 episode of 16 and Pregnant.
-On the show, she found out she was pregnant with her oldest daughter.
-She and her then boyfriend, Gary Shirley, welcomed their daughter Leah.
+On the show, she found out she was pregnant with her eldest daughter.
+She and her then-boyfriend, Gary Shirley, welcomed their daughter Leah.
 They then went on to share their story on Teen Mom OG.

 While Amber is currently awaiting her next hearing, this isn’t the first time she has been in trouble with the law.
-Back in 2012, she went to prison and served 17-months of her 5 year sentence before being released early in November 2013.
+Back in 2012, she went to prison and served 17 months of her five-year sentence before being released early in November 2013.
 Following her release from prison, Amber continued to share her story on Teen Mom OG.

 In 2017, Amber revealed that she was dating Andrew Glennon.
 Shortly after the two went public with their relationship, Amber revealed she was pregnant with baby number two.
 She gave birth to her second child in May 2018 and it seemed that things were going well for Amber and Andrew.